-LaBranche Wetlands Model Grid

-St. Charles Parish LaBranche Wetlands Restoration Fresh Water Diversion
+St. Charles Parish LaBranche Wetlands Restoration Fresh Water Diversion Project Location:

-Project Location:

-artrain Leves

 The project is located in St. Charles Parish and involves the Mississippi River and the LaBranche Wetlands.

-Project Description:

-The project would involve the construction of \sim 750-cfs hybrid pump-siphon structure on the Mississippi River See Figure 1, with a conveyance structure aligned along a currently parish owned servitude from the Mississippi River to the Airline Canal, from where the water would then be pumped over the LPV into the LaBranche wetlands.
-The Pontchartrain Levee District (PLD), St Charles Parish and the US Army Corps of Engineers are currently modifying the current permits to the SCPHPL pump stations in order to officially dedicate at least 50% of available pumping capacity at each location for coastal restoration purposes.
+Project Description The project would involve the construction of ~750-cfs hybrid pump-siphon structure on the Mississippi River (See Figure 1), with a conveyance structure aligned along a currently parish owned servitude from the Mississippi River to the Airline Canal.
+From there the water would then be pumped over the Lake Pontchartrain and Vicinity (LPV) St. Charles Parish Hurricane Protection Levee (SCPHPL) into the LaBranche wetlands.
+The Pontchartrain Levee District (PLD), St Charles Parish and the US Army Corps of Engineers (Corps) are currently modifying the current permits to the (SCPHPL) pump stations in order to officially dedicate at least 50% of available pumping capacity at each location for coastal restoration purposes.
 Ultimately the pump stations located along the SCPHPL will be owned and operated by the levee district.
 The hybrid pump-siphon approach would operate as a siphon conveyance by default, with the structure reverting to a pumped conveyance during low river stages.
-Project Status The Mississippi River is in close proximity to the LaBranche Wetlands at a couple of locations and could provide a fresh water source throughout the year if pumped from the river.
-Planning efforts to date conducted by PLD indicate that the amount of freshwater required to flush a storm surge salinity event or maintain the isohalines would not require a large conveyance from the river.
-Planning efforts to date (M&N 2014) determined the required flow rates to freshen the LaBranche wetlands can be achieved with a flow rate of the order of 600-cfs, an order of magnitude less than the original PO-26 project.
-The diverted water would need to be conveyed over two levees (MR&T Levee & SCPHPL).
-The conveyance of water over the SCPHPL could be accomplished by utilizing existing storm water pump stations.
-This can be achieved by employing just one of the pumps at the Trepagnier, Cross Bayou and potentially the upgraded Walker Canal pump stations.
-Project Costs The preliminary opinion of probable cost based on the schematic design of the diversion piping and canal work is approximately \$20 Million.
-Project Design & Construction Funding Project funds have not been allocated.
-Project has been submitted to the CPRA for consideration in the 2017 Master Plan.

 Figure 1: Project Layout

-St. Charles Parish LaBranche Wetlands Restoration Salinity Control Structure
+St. Charles Parish LaBranche Wetlands Restoration Salinity Control Structure Project Location:

-Project Location:

-Bartrain Levee

 The project is located in St. Charles Parish in the LaBranche Wetlands where I-10 intersects Parish Line Canal.

-Project Description:
+Project Description

-The project involves the construction of 500 ft. barrier to limit water entering the wetlands at this location.
-The proposed barrier would be placed on top of an existing barrier placed in 1987 as part of mitigation for the I-310 split.
-The existing barrier settled and is no longer servings it purpose.
-Project Status The project was approved as part of the CPRA's Community Partnership funds.
+The project involves the construction of a 635 ft. barrier to limit water entering the wetlands at the location shown below.
+The proposed barrier would be positioned on top of an existing barrier placed in 1987 as part of mitigation for the I-310 split.
+The existing barrier settled and is no longer serving it purpose.
+Project Status The project was approved as part of the State of Louisiana Coastal Protection and Restoration Authority (CPRA) Community Partnership funds.
 The Coalition to Restore Coastal Louisiana applied for and were granted \$350,000 to administer, design and construct this project.
-The PLD have provided in kind services and also funded a portion of the design and data collection.
-The project will complete the design phase in the first quarter of 2015.
+The Pontchartrain Levee District (PLD) has provided in kind services and also funded a portion of the design and data collection.
+St Charles Parish has allocated \$100,000 for construction of this project.
+The project design phase is complete and all permits have been acquired.
+Current work involves finalizing the land rights agreements.
 Once complete the project will be advertised by St Charles Parish.
-Project Costs